ForeCyberSec/eCPPT-Notes/Command-list.md

 # Proxychains

-//To configure proxychains, let us open the proxychain.conf file (you can find it in /etc), and change the last line.
+- To configure proxychains, let us open the proxychain.conf file (you can find it in /etc), and change the last line.
 First run this command:

-sudo vim /etc/proxychains.conf
+# sudo vim /etc/proxychains.conf

 [proxylist]
 # add proxy here